 NEC Sexual Misconduct Judicial Committee

-The NEC Sexual Misconduct Judicial Committee is a subcommittee of the Disciplinary Committee, and includes the Associate Dean of Students (chair), one faculty member, the Director of Residential Life, a student member of the Residence Life Staff (RA or GA), and a representative of the Student Senate.
+The NEC Sexual Misconduct Judicial Committee is a subcommittee of the Disciplinary Committee, and includes the Associate Dean of Students (chair) or the Dean of Students (alternate chair), one faculty member, the Director of Residential Life or the Academic and International Student Advisor, a student member of the Residence Life Staff (RA or GA), and a representative of the Student Senate.
+Under no circumstances will the Title IX Coordinator also serve as a member of the committee.
 An accused student may challenge any Committee member for cause, which might include such matters as personal involvement, prior bias, or conflict of interest.
 Challenges for cause must be in writing and will be decided by the Provost and Dean of the College.
 A simple majority constitutes a Committee quorum.
 The Sexual Misconduct Judicial Committee hearings are closed to the public; only the Committee members, the person(s) bringing the disciplinary charges, witnesses, accused students and their advisors (one per accused student), and appropriate administrative and faculty personnel (at the discretion of the Associate Dean of Students) are permitted to attend.
 In conducting its sessions, the Committee will follow these provisions:

 Policy Against Retaliation